freemvmt/two-towers-overlords/freemvmt/README.md

 Aiming to start with a basic full stack setup (including early deploy), using only avergae pooling for each tower.
 Then we will swap those NNs out for RNNs and see what improvement we get.

+## TODO

+- [ ] Build frontend for running queries and seeing results
+- [ ] Swap average pooling tower out for an RNN and compare like for like (test as a hyperparam?)
+- [ ] Try using the v2.1 dataset

 ## Features